 Most students know if they are Pell eligible immediately upon FAFSA completion.
 The school then confirms this eligibility and notifies the student.
 Some students must provide additional documentation to verify the information they reported on the FAFSA.
 Any corrections may increase, reduce, or cancel the amount of Federal Pell Grant a student may receive.

-The Utah State Promise can be deferred or held if your University deferment/leave of absence is approved.
+The Utah State Promise can be deferred or held if your University deferment/notification of leave is approved.
 However to receive the Utah State Promise when you enroll/re-enroll, you will have to meet all program requirements and be Pell-eligible for the academic year you enroll.

 The Utah State Promise will only pay up to full tuition and student body fees.
 The award is not ‘refundable’ should you receive other aid.